Accessible Doors

 Access-A-Ride

-Access-A-Ride provides public transportation for eligible individuals with disabilities that temporarily or permanently prevent them from utilizing public buses and subways.
-This shared-ride program operates as either origin-to-destination service or feeder service, accommodating multiple passengers traveling in similar directions.
+Access-A-Ride provides public transportation for eligible individuals with disabilities that temporarily or permanently prevented from utilizing public buses and subways.
+This shared-ride program operates as either an origin-to-destination service or feeder service, accommodating multiple passengers traveling in similar directions.
 Access-A-Ride serves the five boroughs of New York City and extends to a three-quarter-mile corridor beyond fixed-route services into nearby areas of Nassau and Westchester counties.
 The program offers non-priority trips with maximum ride times determined by trip distance and operates 24 hours a day, seven days a week, year-round, in full compliance with the Americans with Disabilities Act (ADA).

 Students who require this service must complete the application process directly through the MTA’s Access-A-Ride (AAR) website, as this service is not managed or provided by Queens College or its offices.